Rishit-dagli/Rishit-dagli.github.io/_posts/2025-03-28-nerf-gs-datasets.md

 ---
-title: "A Collection of 3D Reconstruction Datasets and Trained Splats"
+title: "Reconstruct-It!
+A Collection of 3D Reconstruction Datasets and Trained Splats"
 date: 2025-03-28
-excerpt: "A dataset of 3D reconstruction scenes."
+excerpt: "This collection brings together 77 carefully curated scenes with multi-view sequences, camera parameters, and pre-trained Gaussian Splats—everything you need to jump into radiance field training."
 image: /assets/nerf-gs-datasets/cover.jpg
+tags: [3d-reconstruction, machine-learning]
 ---

 {% include cover.html url="/assets/nerf-gs-datasets/cover.jpg" description="Some scenes from the dataset." %}